yzhun/gl-jenkins_classes_exercises/README.md

 # Create new branch

-Please create new branch from master and call it like feature/your_name - where your_name is your real id
+Please create new branch from main and call it like feature/your_name - where your_name is your real id

 # Jenkinsfile